Ravanger101/Ravanger101/README.md

 ### Introduction:
 Hello, I am Aryan.
 I Am 14 years old and I love to Code, Study and make new Things!
 I Like to explore things, I made my First game when I was 12, I got into Coding while Playing a Game.
 I was playing a Game one day, I wondered how these games are really made?
 It turned out to be Coding and Game Development.
-I Thought, we could play games so don't try to make them!
+I Thought, I could play games so let's try to make them!
 From that Day I started learning coding.
 Quite a Interesting story...
 Isn't it?
+I have learned so many new things while coding and it did helped me alot.
 ### Skills and Projects:
 * 💻 Web, Game and Software Developer
 * 👨‍💻 Languages Learned: